jamesyoung-15/ESP32Cam-MeterReading/docs/PIOSetup.md

 # PlatformIO Project Instructions
+Alternatively check [video](https://youtu.be/pHNRqF-2EDg) and check video description for timestamp of PlatformIO setup.

 1. Make sure to have either PlatformIO or PlatformIO CLI installed.
 Installation and setup of PlatformIO for VSCode is [here](https://platformio.org/install/ide?install=vscode).

 1. Clone this repository.
 If not comfortable with CLI, then just press [this](https://github.com/jamesyoung-15/kolour-think-tank-internship/archive/refs/head/main.zip) to repository download as ZIP.